CleanBC Dual Fuel Ducted Heat Pump Rebate

 - Propane not supplied by FortisBC

-- All upgrades must be installed by a licensed contractor with a GST number and a valid B.C. business license for the trade applicable to the upgrade being installed (e.g. Heat pumps must be installed by a licensed residential heating and cooling contractor).
-Self-installations are not eligible.
+- By a licensed contractor with a GST number and a valid B.C. business license for the trade applicable to the upgrade being installed (e.g. Heat pumps must be installed by a licensed residential heating and cooling contractor).
+Self-installations are not eligible, and

 - Replace the existing primary heating system.

 - Be sized to function as the primary heating system of the home.